Pete Stauber: Tenure

 During the Speaker of the United States House of Representatives election in January 2023, Stauber consistently voted for Kevin McCarthy.
 In October 2023, he voted against removing McCarthy as speaker, which was unsuccessful and resulted in another election.
 Stauber backed Jim Jordan on the first ballot and Bruce Westerman on the next two ballots before voting for Mike Johnson on the fourth and final ballot.
 In December 2023, he was among the 105 Republicans who voted to expel George Santos from the House.

 In April and May 2023, Stauber introduced a resolution and bill to end mineral withdrawal in Ely, Minnesota, as a response to a moratorium the Biden administration enacted the previous year.
 In April 2024, the House of Representatives passed Stauber's bill, 212–203.
-It was unlikely to pass the Democratic–controlled Senate, and the White House publicly voiced its opposition to it.
-With the Republicans having secured a federal government trifecta, Stauber announced in January 2025 that he was reintroducing the bill.
+It was unlikely to pass the Democratic–controlled Senate, and the White House publicly opposed it.
+With the Republicans having secured a federal government trifecta, Stauber announced in January 2025 that he would reintroduce the bill.

 In a January 2025 interview, Stauber said the Trump administration's federal government grant pause was acceptable.
 He justified it by citing wasteful spending, claiming millions of dollars had been spent on condoms in the Gaza Strip.

+In 2026, Stauber invited Nick Shirley, a right-wing YouTuber known for creating videos making allegations of fraud at Somali-run child care centers in Minnesota, to the 2026 State of the Union Address.